 Mike is routinely identified by his peers as a respected and trusted advisor, having been selected for 5 consecutive years (2012–2016) for inclusion in the Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
 Since 2018, he was selected as a "Leading Lawyer" by Leading Lawyer Magazine.
 He was recognized as an “Emerging Lawyer” in the 2015–2017 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.
-Additionally, Mike has been selected as one of the “World’s Leading Patent Practitioners” from 2015–2020 by Intellectual Asset Management (IAM) magazine.
+Additionally, Mike has been selected as one of the “World’s Leading Patent Practitioners” by Intellectual Asset Management (IAM) magazine since 2015.

 - After first securing broad and blanketing patent rights on a client’s revolutionary refrigerator shelf product, successfully defended a competitor’s attack on those rights in the U.S. Patent Office’s nuanced inter partes review proceedings.